glazrtom/conventional-gitmoji-config/README.md

 This repository contains a small configuration and translations for using a "conventional gitmoji" commit style with the Gitmoji Plus Commit Button IntelliJ plugin.

 > ⚠️ The configuration options is not yet available in the stable release of the plugin.
-See MR:
+See [this MR](https://github.com/patou/gitmoji-plus-commit-button/pull/164)

 ## Specification